yansudeansu/pomodoro/README.md

 # Pomodoro Timer

-A minimalist and focused Pomodoro timer with task tracking, built using React and modern best practices.
+A minimalist and focused time management tool with task tracking, built using React and modern best practices.
-Designed to help you stay productive with the Pomodoro technique — work in focused 25-minute blocks, take breaks, and keep track of tasks and time spent.
+Designed to help you stay productive with a time-based approach — work in focused 25-minute intervals, take breaks, and keep track of tasks and time spent.

 ---